yuvam2017/Yaru-Theme/README.md

     sudo apt install yaru-theme-gtk yaru-theme-sound yaru-theme-gnome-shell yaru-theme-icon yaru-theme-unity

+Reboot PC now ,or logout then login into the account

+    reboot

 ## Method 2

     git clone https://github.com/yuvam2017/Yaru-Theme.git
     cd Yaru-Theme
     bash yaru.sh

-NOTE : Reboot PC now ,or logout then login into the account

-    reboot

 Change the Theme and Icon in GNOME-TWEAKS (as shown in picture)